 - List of GU funding deadlines 2021-22

 - International Partnership Development Fund - 31 Jan 2022 deadline

 - Internationalisation funding opportunities

-- Chancellor's Fund (please note there is a School deadline: usually 1 week before the deadline advertised on the Chancellor's Fund page).
+- Chancellor's Fund (please note there is a School deadline: usually 1 week before the deadline advertised on the Chancellor's Fund page - next deadline for applications to Melanie is 11 March 2022).
 Applications should be sent to Melanie.Bell@glasgow.ac.uk in the first instance.

 Most schemes assume that the research and the outcome will be the result of collaborative work.
 Although a tendency has been to give large awards to staff with substantial records of completed research and publications, the funding bodies have developed schemes directed towards younger staff, including the AHRC Innovations Awards, and the British Academy and ESRC pilot project schemes.